hieunguyen-design/aws_ccp/README.md

 ### IT Terminilogy
 * Network: cabels, routers and setver connected with each other
 * Router: a networking device that forwards data packets between computer networks.
 They know where to send your packets on the internet!
-* SwitchL Takes a packet and send it to the correct server / client on your network.
+* Switch: Takes a packet and send it to the correct server / client on your network.